andybalham/blog-source-code/blog-posts/serverless-azure-01-developing-my-first-function.md

 ## Summary

+Here are my observations on my first real experience with Azure Functions:

-- Azure feels more like a traditional application than AWS
+- Azure Functions feel more like a traditional application than AWS Lambda functions.
+With dependency injection and a local development experience.

-- Middleware limitations stopped me in my tracks
-- The focus seems to be on the local (F5) experience first, cloud second
-- TODO
+- The two available models, in-process and isolated, complicates initial decisions.

+- Strong support for the local (F5) experience.
+This makes it easy to get going and there is support for remote debugging too that I didn't have time to investigate.

+- The middleware limitations stopped me in my tracks.
+I was hoping to be able to extend my functions with middleware that would short-circuit the pipeline, but this turned out not to be possible.

+- Unit testing was straightforward, with support for dependency injection and the framework classes making it easy to mock the inputs to the function.